monarch-initiative/gpsea/docs/tutorial.rst

 Tutorial
 ========

+The tutorial demonstrates how to load an example Phenopacket cohort and perform genotype-phenotype analysis.

 Set up analysis
 ^^^^^^^^^^^^^^^

-Genophenocorr needs HPO to do the analysis.
+`genophenocorr` needs HPO to do the analysis.
 Let's load the ontology:

 .. doctest:: tutorial

   >>> import hpotk
-  >>> hpo = hpotk.ontology.load.obographs.load_minimal_ontology('data/hp.toy.json')
+  >>> hpo = hpotk.load_minimal_ontology('data/hp.toy.json')

 .. tip::